hedongya/OCR/README.md

 ------------------------------------------------------------------------------------------------------------------------------
-# Training datａ
+# Training datａset
-Training data have 100,000 pictures including characters from 0123456789+-*() with **different length** as pictures below show.The label format, for example, to the first training picture, is **(7+5)+4 16**.
-You can download data here https://pan.baidu.com/s/1geT4z9x , keep in mind that the label file is inside the unpacked folder.
+Training dataset has 100,000 pictures including characters from 0123456789+-*() with **different length** as pictures below show.The label format, for example, to the first training picture, is **(7+5)+4 16**.
+You can download dataset here https://pan.baidu.com/s/1geT4z9x , keep in mind that the label file is inside the unpacked folder.

  <img src="https://github.com/hedongya/OCR/blob/master/results/image.png" width = "600">
 <br>